 Jacqueline Schoone can be reached in confidence at the following email address and telephone number.
-You can schedule an appointment for a one-on-one meeting with her, to be held in or outside the UvA.

 The ombudsperson can provide support with regard to questions, dilemmas or conflicts at work or within a degree programme.
 That support may consist of a meeting or more in-depth consultation, advice, referral, mediation or the initiation of an independent investigation.
 All contact with the ombudsperson will be treated as confidential.
 Your report will be recorded anonymously.

 My name is Jacqueline Schoone and my wife, Ingrid, and I live in Amsterdam.
 I have a background in HR, both in an advisory and managerial capacity.
 I do this work as a self-employed entrepreneur.
 For the past two years, I've been involved in in-depth efforts to realise a socially safe work and study climate at Erasmus University Rotterdam.

 I not only created policy and integrated an ombudsperson – who began work on 1 June 2019 – into their organisation, but also refined policy with regard to confidential advisers and enhancing cooperation between the people involved in creating a safe work and study climate: the occupational physicians, staff welfare, student deans, diversity officers, HRM and managers.
 I am bringing that knowledge and experience with me to this position at the UvA.